-So, speaking of discounts, they should be called “sales boosters” already.
+So, speaking about discounts, they should be called “sales boosters” already.
 Because it is the first and probably the best solution every seller seeks out when they want to increase sales volume.
 Ask yourself, have you set a sales target for your online WooCommerce store?
 Or do you plan to widen your customer base?
 If the answer to either or both the questions is yes, you’d want to provide discounts.

 The catalytic effect of discounts on sales is because the customers are on the lookout for great deals.
 Time and again, discounts have proved to boost up sales.
 Especially during festive seasons like Christmas, New Year, Thanksgiving and commercial days like Black Friday and Cyber Monday.
 Now, let us learn all about WooCommerce discounts so that you can improve your sales, especially holiday sales every year.

 WooCommerce itself provides an option to give basic discounts.
 You can set the regular price and sale price of a product.
 The sale price shows up in the place of regular price where the latter is seen struck out.
 Something like this:

 This method is static and you will have to change the sale price of every other product whenever you want to change your pricing.
 That could become a tedious task.
 There is one more method to offer discounts in the native WooCommerce system.
 It is to create coupons and coupon codes using WooCommerce Coupons.
 You can define the coupon code and the details of the discounts provided by your coupon.
 Three types of discounts like percentage discount, fixed price discount and product discount can be given using WooCommerce Coupons.

 But, what if you want to offer a better-defined discounts for more productivity?
 What if you want to give discounts based on various conditions?
 Discount rules like:

 - A BOGO deal - “Buy 1 Get 1 Free”, or